zarmaks/ollama_rag_asg/README.md

 - Requires `OPENAI_API_KEY` environment variable.
 - When building the vector store with OpenAI embeddings, the service logs the estimated token usage and approximate cost.
+- Context injection also runs on OpenAI when this provider is selected.

 ## 🐳 Docker Optimization